Limit linear series: combinatorial theory: Limit linear series on the skeleton of a Berkovich curve

-The fact that $\tau_*(\div(f)) = \div(\mathrm{trop} (f))$, which is a consequence of the slope formula, then shows that $(\tau_*(\mathcal D), \mathfrak S)$ has rank $r$ (defined in Definition~\ref{def:crude_linear_series}).
+The fact that $\tau(\div(\varf)) = \div(\Trop (\varf))$ then shows that $(D, \fS)$ has rank $r$, as defined in Definition~\ref{subsec:def_crude_linear_series}.
 This is analogous to the proof of the specialization theorem for metrized complexes in~\cite{AB15}, we thus omit the details.
-This shows that $(D, \mathfrak S)$ is a crude linear series on $\Gamma$. \end{proof}
+This shows that

+\begin{prop} The pair $(D, \fS)$ defined by tropicalization is a crude linear series on $\Gamma$ of degree $d$ and rank $r$. \end{prop}